-An introduction to Laravel Stripe for Paddle.
+An introduction to Laravel Spark for Stripe.

 configuration file.